Full-time: One year (180 credits)

 You can take your own pace through the programme by choosing to do fewer modules in a year.
 You can also opt to take just one module as part of a Continuing Professional Development programme.
 On passing, this will give you 20 Masters Level credits, which may be used to build up a Masters qualification.

-Full-time students complete the course over one calendar year, with attendance, typically, on an afternoon and evening basis 2pm 9pm, two days per week.
+Full-time students generally complete the course over one calendar year, with attendance, typically, on evening basis 5pm-8:30pm, one day per week with one Saturday 10am – 4pm a month.
 Naturally there is also a significant level of independent study required at Masters level.
-Part-time students taken between two and three years to complete the degree.
+Part-time students take between two and four years to complete the degree.

-This module provides an appreciation of a wide range of financial and risk issues as they impact on the business world.
-The initial focus is on the basic application of financial statements, financial tools and techniques before progressing to a more strategic perspective.
-It encourages students to see the financial and risk implications of the decision making process.
+This module provides an appreciation of a wide range of financial issues as they impact on the business world.
+It also evaluates the nature of the corporation and its governance from a financial perspective.
+It concentrates on the basic analysis of financial statements, financial tools and techniques before progressing to a more strategic perspective.
+It encourages students to see the financial implications of the decision-making process.